Last Updated on February 23, 2025 by Marybeth

 And here are a sampling of those charming vacation cottages:

-I’ve left Anchor Inn & Cottages on our list, as the property was reported not too long ago as on the market, and it looks like the listing is still active.
-We will continue to keep an eye on this lovely, old-Florida property with hopes that someone will take over ownership and give it new life.
+I’ve left Anchor Inn & Cottages on our list, as the property was reported not too long ago as sold.
+We will continue to keep an eye on this lovely, old-Florida property with hopes that the new owners plan to keep the original buildings and give them new life.

 From our article before Hurricane Ian: